stratumfarm/derohe/Readme.md

  More Options, switches and buttons

+ * AddressToName - command to look up names inside derod (using HarkerK code)
+ * Allow more than 31 incoming peers (will use max_peer option as limit)
  * Miners list and mining performance stats
  * Autoban of bad miners
  * Orphan and mined blocks metrics